fmatthew5876/stdcxx-literal/proposal/draft.md

 }
 ```

+To be clear, this is not a binding to `const char (&)[N]`.
+It is a new and unprecedented mechanism
+for this type to bind to string literal expressions in addition to the existing rules in C++ for overloads.

 This would achieve our primary goal of adding the ability to detect string literals with perfect compile time accuracy.
 It also would be a pure addition and not break the API.